 - Your full name and address

-- The date on which the you were notified of the reduction decision by the Council
+- The date on which you were notified of the decision by the Council

-- Reasons why you consider that the decision or calculation made by the Council was incorrect
+- Reasons why you consider that the decision or calculation was incorrect

 The Council must respond to you within two months of receiving a challenge to the Council Tax Reduction calculation.